What Describe the Relationship Between Edge Computing and Cloud Computing?

 Advantages of Edge Computing

 The primary benefit of edge computing is that it mitigates the risk of network breakdowns or cloud slowdowns when timely access to data is critical.
+Data utilization is very important in Edge Computing.
 Edge computing achieves this by embedding automation and intelligence into your physical devices.

 Some of the other significant advantages of edge computing are: